open-education-hub/ccas/CCAS_pandoc.md

 ::: xmpl
 Consider a biased coin which has probability $p$ of landing heads up.
-If we toss this coin 3 independent times the possible outcomes are:
+If we toss this coin three independent times the possible outcomes are:

 $$\begin{array}{c c c}
   \hline